 I’ll add to this list as I discover more.

 When feeling anxious about something

 Prepare more.
 Any acute anxiety I've experienced has usually been tied to an upcoming event, or achieving a milestone.
 If I'm really anxious about it, it means I'm just not as prepared as I should be.

-Talk to someone new.
-Ideally someone I've never met, or haven't spoken to in a while.
+Meet someone new.
+Someone I've never met, or haven't spoken to in a while.
+Someone I admire.
 These conversations usually rekindle my imagination and, well, hope.